I was deep in conversation with a potential client last week.

 Breaking down barriers

-Now, in order to convince your potential customer to enquire, buy or book, you need to break down these barriers and ultimately leave no element doubt in their mind.
+Now, in order to convince your potential customer to enquire, buy or book, you need to break down these barriers and ultimately leave no element of doubt in their mind.

 Your website plays a big part in this.